 For most real-world applications this is not possible.

-to further develop systems
+We address the corresponding challenges and aim to further develop systems

 known as "electronic nose" (e-nose)

 we study the foundations for Mobile Robot Olfaction.

 Application domains of interest include gas sensor networks and mobile robots for surveillance of landfill sites, monitoring of air pollution and gas leak detection and localization.